open-feature/open-feature-operator/docs/flag_source_configuration.md

     provider: kubernetes        # kubernetes flag source backed by FeatureFlagConfiguration custom resource
 ```

+### flagd-proxy

+`flagd-proxy` is an alternative to direct resource access on `FeatureFlagConfiguration` custom resources.
+This source type is useful when there is a need for restricting workload permissions and/or to reduce k8s API load.

+Read more about proxy approach to access kubernetes resources: [flagd-proxy](./flagd_proxy.md)

 ### filepath

 Injected sidecar can use volume mounted files as flag sources.